Reinvision a 20 year old web application with a focus on discovery and users mental models

 The product & design teams struggled with providing new features that users were able to find intuitively.
-We had categories to the navigation but it was still upwards of 20 items no matter what way you grouped it, and each new feature added one more.
+We added categories to the navigation but it was still upwards of 20 items no matter which way you grouped it, and each new feature added one more.

 A very common workflow for us was WordPress hosting.
 WordPress powers over a quarter of the websites on the entire internet, so people running WordPress websites and blogs were in our target demographic.